Kannchi04/PCOS-Prediction-Analysis/README.md

 ## How to Run

 1. Clone this repository: `git clone [Your Repository URL]`
-2. Install the required dependencies: `pip install -r requirements.txt` (You will need to create a `requirements.txt` file listing all libraries used, like pandas, scikit-learn, joblib, etc.)
-3. Run the web application: `python app.py`
+2. Run the web application: `python app.py`

 Feel free to explore the notebooks to understand the complete data science pipeline.